rkyzk/your-poetry/documents/README.md

 | 6        | individual profile page          | Change ‘/profiles/’ to “/profile/,“ in the get request in ProfilePage.js.
 Go to "/profiles/1" (the profile page of admin)  | Check if an error message appears. | Message "There was an error.
 Please try again later." is displayed.                              | Message "There was an error.
 Please try again later." is displayed.                              | pass      | [image](./images/manual-tests/ErrorMessages/6.png) | 2023/8/6  |
 | 7        | poems on individual profile page | Change ‘/poems/’ to “/poem/,“ in the get request in ProfilePage.js.
 Go to "/profiles/1" (the profile page of admin)        | Check if an error message appears. | Message "There was an error.
 Please try again later." is displayed.                              | Message "There was an error.
 Please try again later." is displayed.                              | pass      | [image](./images/manual-tests/ErrorMessages/7.png) | 2023/8/6  |

-### Bugs
+## Bugs

-1. In manual test 'Featured Profiles component' section, test no. 6 failed.
+1. In the manual test 'Featured Profiles component' section, test no. 6 failed.
-   When a user who is featured writes a new poem, the poem count in the featured profile was not updated.
+   When a user, who is featured, writes a new poem, the poem count in the featured profile was not updated.
 (It was updated only after refreshing the page.)

-Solution: I added handlePoemCount function in PoemCreateForm which adjusts the poem count in the featured profile if a featured user write a new poem.
+Solution: I added handlePoemCount function in PoemCreateForm which adjusts the poem count in the featured profile if a featured user writes a new poem.
 I found that when a featured user deletes a poem, the poem count was also not reflected.
 I added subtractOneFromPoemsCount function in ConfirmationModal.js to adjust the poem count in case a featured user deletes a poem.

 2. On Search Profiles Page, when a user enters spaces, the search used to start running, which is not necessary.

-Solution: I added line 14 in function 'timer' in useEffect in SearchProfiles so the search will not be run if only spaces are entered.
+Solution: I added line 27 in function 'timer' in useEffect in SearchProfiles so the search will not be run if only spaces are entered.

 3. I got an error message in the console saying that a unique ID is needed for each child component of profiles in the FeaturedProfiles.js.

-   I had key={profile.id} in the Profile component, but this should’ve been in the outermost element 'Col'.
+Solution: I had key={profile.id} in the 'Profile' tag line 31 in FeaturedProfiles.js, but this should’ve been in the outermost element in the map function, 'Col' on line 30.
 I moved the code snippet key={profile.id} into ‘Col’ element, and the error was resolved.

+## Aspects to be improved in the future

+1. When the dropdown menu in the navigation, (the username next to Avatar when the user is logged in) is clicked, the menu first appears briefly on the left side of the dropdown title and disppears, and the menu reappears below the dropdown title.
+Similarly, the dropdown menu titled ‘Poems’ in the navigation on the left side also appears on the right side and reappears at below the title.
+I need to find a way to let the menus appear at the intended positions from the beginning.

+2. On "Popular Poems" page, if the user ‘likes’ a poem, and if the poems will be rearranged due to the new likes count, the rearrangement happens in a manner that it’s difficult for the user to know where the poem they’ve just liked has been moved to.
+I need to make it easier for the user to follow where the poem has been replaced.

-### Depoyment Process
+## Depoyment Process

 1. Remove ReactStrictMode components from index.js.
 2. Make sure in package.json file, in the “scripts” section, the following prebuild command is written:<br>